 Clinical Faculty, Department of Psychiatry, Yale University

 Dr. Roger D. Fallot is a licensed clinical psychologist with 22 years experience as director of Research and Evaluation at Community Connections.
-Dr. Fallot is the primary developer of "Creating Cultures of Trauma-Informed Care" approach to agency transformation.
+Dr. Fallot is the primary developer of the "Creating Cultures of Trauma-Informed Care" approach to agency transformation.
 Dr. Fallot is also a contributor and co-editor of "Using Trauma Theory to Design Service Systems."
 Dr. Fallot consults widely on the development of trauma informed cultures of care.
 Dr. Fallot's professional areas of specialization include the development and evaluation of services for trauma survivors and the role of spirituality in recovery.

 Professor of Psychiatry, Boston University